yashwanth-bly/quantum_bly/README.md

 The core package contains all the non UI related code.
 The core_ui package contains all the UI related code.
 ###### Advantages of this code architecture
-Code resuability and code organisation.
+Code re-usability and code organisation.
 The same packages can be imported to n number of apps.

 ### Third party packages used:
 - **flutter_bloc**: Used for state management.